affinidi/affinidi-meetingplace-reference-app/README.md

 > **NOTE:** Skip other steps, you only need to generate and download the `google-services.json` file.

-After downloading and copying the Firebase app files, populate the environment variable from the values found on each files downloaded.
+After setting up the Firebase apps, populate the Firebase-related environment variables that can be found in the Firebase console or in the downloaded files.

 ```bash
 # Required for Firebase integration